 Diabetic Foot Ulcers (DFU) are among the most severe complications of diabetes.
 Approximately 589 million adults worldwide are living with diabetes, and around 15% will develop a foot ulcer during their lifetime, increasing the risks of infection, amputation, and mortality.
+According to the IWGDF, one diabetes-related amputation occurs every 20 seconds worldwide.
+The limited effectiveness of current treatments highlights the need for innovative therapies that promote wound healing and reduce the risk of infection and amputation.

 1.International Diabetes Federation.
 (2024).
-IDF Diabetes Atlas.
+IDF Diabetes Atlas (11th ed.).

-2.Armstrong, D. G., Boulton, A. J., & Bus, S. A. (2017).
+2.Armstrong, D. G., Boulton, A. J. M., & Bus, S. A. (2017).
+Diabetic foot ulcers and their recurrence.
+New England Journal of Medicine, 376(24), 2367–2375.

 3.International Working Group on the Diabetic Foot (IWGDF). (n.d.).
 IWGDF Guidelines.

+Arthritis is one of the most common chronic musculoskeletal diseases worldwide.
+Approximately 528 million people are living with osteoarthritis (OA), while more than 18 million people are affected by rheumatoid arthritis (RA).
 As a leading cause of chronic pain and disability, arthritis continues to create a significant healthcare burden.
 Innovative therapies that address inflammation and support tissue repair remain an important area of medical development.

 1.World Health Organization.
 (2023).
 Osteoarthritis fact sheet.